 Eg: Airlines create a lot of value, but capture very little of it.
 Google creates less value but captures more of it.
 As a result, Google is more profitable than airlines.

 The airlines compete with each other, but Google stands alone.
 That’s because Google is a monopoly, and they are a monopoly because they are the best (and by far) at what they do.

 While it is assumed that capitalism develops in a perfect competition market, it is not empirically and economically true since firms wouldn’t make profits in perfect competition.
-Furthermore, profits is what drives capitalism.
+Furthermore, profits are what drives capitalism.

-As such, if you want to capture value, you need to build a business which is singularily different than others, and that can enjoy its own monopoly.
+As such, if you want to capture value, you need to build a business that is singularly different than others, and that can enjoy its own monopoly.

 Competition is for losers.